saidake/simi/docs/Algorithms.md

 #### Time and Space Complexity
 * Time Complexity: $O(1)$
 * Space Complexity: $O(1)$
-# Precomputation
-## Range Product Queries of Powers
+## 21. Range Product Queries of Powers
 [Back to Top](#table-of-contents)
 ### Overview
 Given a positive integer `n`, there exists a **0-indexed** array called `powers`, composed of the **minimum** number of powers of `2` that sum to `n`.
 The array is sorted in **non-decreasing** order, and there is only one way to form the array.